debraj420/Adv-PortScanner/README.md

 -t or --threads - threads number

--s or --start_port - Port Number to start scan From
+-s or --start - Port Number to start scan From

--e or --end_port - Port Number To end scan At
+-e or --end - Port Number To end scan At